-- 2. The Commission may, at its discretion, withdraw a school's accreditation and remove the school from the list of ACCSC-accredited schools without first issuing a Warning or Probation. - 3.
+- e.
+Failure to cooperate in a required on-site evaluation of the school conducted on an announced or unannounced basis. - f.
+Failure to notify the Commission in a timely manner of any material change in the school's ownership, the way in which the school conducts its business, or the circumstances in which it operates pursuant to Section IV & V, Rules of Process and Procedure, Standards of Accreditation. - g.
+Failure to pay any required fees within the time frame established by the Commission. - h.
+Failure to submit a required response or to comply with a Commission order or directive. - 2.
+The Commission may, at its discretion, withdraw a school's accreditation and remove the school from the list of ACCSC-accredited schools without first taking any other action listed in these Rules. - 3.
 The Commission's decision to withdraw accreditation will be delivered to the school in writing, the school will have an opportunity to appeal the Commission's decision in accordance with Section VIII, Rules of Process and Procedure, Standards of Accreditation, and the Commission will require the school to submit a complete ACCSC Institutional Teach-Out Plan Approval Form. - 4.
 If the school elects not to appeal the Commission's decision, then the adverse accreditation decision is final.
-In exceptional circumstances, the Commission may maintain the institution's accreditation until the institution has had reasonable time to complete a teach-out plan.

-5. Student Notification Requirements:
+In exceptional circumstances, the Commission may maintain the institution's accreditation until the institution has had reasonable time to complete a teach-out plan. - 5.
+Student Notification Requirements: - a.

-- a.
 Upon receipt of notification from the Commission of a decision to withdraw accreditation, the school must within seven days inform all students enrolled in the school and those seeking admission of the withdrawal of accreditation decision and indicate where that action can be obtained from the Commission's website. - b.
 If the school chooses to appeal a withdrawal of accreditation decision, then the school must inform current and prospective students of the appeal and that the school is on Probation during the appeal process. - c.
 Once a decision to withdraw accreditation is final, then the school must within seven days inform current and prospective students that the withdrawal of accreditation action is final.
-A school must delete all references to and claims of ACCSC accreditation from the school's website, catalog, enrollment agreement, advertising, and promotional materials immediately after withdrawal of accreditation.

-6. In instances where a school closes without:
+A school must delete all references to and claims of ACCSC accreditation from the school's website, catalog, enrollment agreement, advertising, and promotional materials immediately after withdrawal of accreditation. - 6.
+In instances where a school closes without: - a.

-- a.
 Completing the education for all enrolled students prior to the closure; - b.
-Having an approved teach-out plan (to include a teach-out agreement(s) as may be required) that the school adheres to; or - c.
-Having made formal arrangements for all students to complete their education elsewhere through transfer credit, articulation, or as part of a teach-out agreement the Commission will consider the school to have had its accreditation withdrawn as of the date that the school closes.
+Having an approved teach-out plan (to include a teach-out agreement(s) as may be required) that the school adheres to prior to closure; or - c.
+Having made formal arrangements for all students to complete their education elsewhere through transfer credit, articulation, or as part of a teach-out agreement prior to closure the Commission will consider the school to have had its accreditation withdrawn as of the date that the school closes.